rockroman/CI_PP4-Knowledge-Flow/README.md

 </details>

 ### Create profile page
-- User is presented with a form
+User is presented with a form
-- User is filling the form and all the information is stored into the database
+- User is filling out the form and all the information is stored in the database
 - User must choose the category that he is interested in
-- Its mandatory to provide email address
+- Its mandatory to provide the email address
-- Its requirement to fill all the fields except website and linkedIn url
+- Its required filling all the fields except website and linkedIn url
-- User is given an option to upload a supporting image to his profile
+- User is given the option to upload a supporting image to his profile
 - User Story covered with this feature:4,3,20

 <details><summary>See Create profile Page</summary>